t330/entailment_judgement_api/README.md

 **Functionality:**
 - **Single Pair Generation:** Creates one pair of Japanese sentences (similar or dissimilar)
 - **Bulk Generation:** Generates up to 100 pairs of Japanese sentences
-  - **NOTE:** : Currently the number of sentences that can be generated is set to 5.
-If you obtanin 100 pairs of sentences, please change "5" in line 16 and 20 to "100" in myapiapp/sentence_generator.py
 - **LLM Integration:** Uses Ollama to generate contextually appropriate Japanese text
 - **Semantic Variation:** Produces both semantically similar and dissimilar sentence pairs